Shobhana Johri Verma

 Jordan Stalker

-Research & Program Development Advisor
+Research & Development Advisor

 Jordan earned his doctorate in Mass Communication from the University of Wisconsin.
 His dissertation focused on the media uses of Indian Americans in the Greater Chicago area and how that media use helps them connect to India and Indians.
 His other areas of expertise are in race and ethnicity, media history, public relations and research.
 His work considers how communication mechanisms and ideologies can contribute to democracy and dignity, how journalism and public relations function in democratic societies and how media products and industries contribute to the formation of group and individual identity.